Curriculum Guide

 Choral Ensemble - All Grades Coed

-Choral Music is a twelve-week elective that is available all three terms, and is open to any grade level in the school.
+Choral Music is a twelve-week elective that is available all three terms and is open to any grade level in the school.
 Students will work with a wide variety of music ranging from classical choral pieces to New Church contemporary to Broadway classics.
 There are four concerts during the year, including a Christmas show, and many other performance opportunities.
+Offered during 6th period; may be taken any or all terms.

 Dance Team - All Grades, Coed